-- Are you likely to have the stronger hand?
+- Do you think you have the stronger hand?

 - Are you the better player?

-Now let’s answer the questions above when you open limp As 6s from early position:
+Now let’s answer the questions above when you open limp from early position with:

 Clearly the ingredients to winning the hand are not on your side by adopting a limp in style of poker.
 That doesn’t mean you won’t win the hand but you are handicapped somewhat.

 Limping in is a poor poker strategy.
 It makes playing post flop poker harder, you are less likely to win and more likely to get bluffed out too.
 By adopting this style, you are inviting better players to abuse you before and after the flop and put you in awkward positions.
 There are professionals that have attempted this style of poker in the past with a view to setting traps but it is rarely profitable and to be used at your peril.
 Even with the relentless aggression in online poker, the limp in style of poker is not one to be seriously considered yet.
 It’s possible in 10 years, that limping in might be a strategy to consider (but I doubt it!).

 If you enjoyed this article, perhaps you’d be interested in reading our poker tournament strategy tips article.